 What is inflammation?
 Why is inflammation bad for you and how can you reduce inflammation in the body?
 In this article, we are sharing 5 lifestyle and dietary hacks that help decrease inflammation in the body.
 But first, let's get a better understanding of the basics.

 Inflammation is a physical condition in which part of the body is swollen, reddened, hot and painful - especially as a reaction to injury or infection.
-Further, signs of inflammation can be skin breakouts as well as flu-like symptoms such as stomach aches/ digestive issues, tiredness, weakness, and brain fog.
+Further signs of inflammation can be skin breakouts as well as flu-like symptoms such as stomach aches/ digestive issues, tiredness, weakness, and brain fog.

 Is inflammation bad for you?

-Inflammation can be good or bad depending on the situation.
+Inflammation can be a good or bad thing depending on the situation.
 On one hand, ACUTE inflammation is your body's natural way of protecting itself when you’re sick, injured, or even after a big workout.
 It can help your body stimulate healing and defend itself from illness.

 On the other hand, ongoing CHRONIC inflammation is linked to an increased risk of diseases such as cancer, diabetes, and heart disease.

 Chronic inflammation can be triggered by a genetic predisposition but also by your lifestyle, such as:

 a) the amount and quality of sleep you get